 What the Orange Dot on Your iPhone Means

 If you’re an iPhone user, there may be a few things you don’t know about some of your features.
-Apple introduces regular software system updates that come with new fixes, updated layouts or icons you might not be familiar with.
-The latest iOS updates focus on user privacy and ask all apps to be transparent about how they use your information and your device’s functions, like your camera and microphone.
+Apple introduces standard software updates that have new fixes, updated layouts and legends you might not be familiar with.
+In recent years, Apple has placed a strong emphasis on user privacy, requiring apps to be transparent about how they access your device’s functions – like your camera and microphone.

 What Is the Orange Light?

-Many different apps require you to enable your microphone’s capability, such as Voice Memo or social media apps.
-The orange dot will also appear when you’re using the voice-to-text feature to dictate text messages, using Siri or making phone calls.
-Apple implemented this feature to give users more control over their privacy and safety and alert you so you know when your microphone is being used.
+Many apps legitimately need microphone access, like Voice Memo, social media apps, and messaging apps.
+You’ll also see the orange dot when using the voice-to-text feature, speaking to Siri, or making phone calls.
+Apple implemented this feature to give users greater control over their privacy and security.

 Can I Disable It?